AdamuHassanAli/AdamuHassanAli/README.md

 |<a href=" "> <b>Diamond Model </b></a> – Analyzing intrusions using adversary, infrastructure, capability, and victim. |

 ### Practical Application:
-- Summit (Pyramid of Pain challenge)
+- <a href="https://github.com/AdamuHassanAli/Summit">🛡️ Threat Detection Engineering & Simulation Using the Pyramid of Pain
 - Eviction (Threat hunting simulation)
 <br/>
 <br/>